Notre Dame–USC football rivalry

 The Notre Dame–USC football rivalry is an American college football rivalry between the Notre Dame Fighting Irish football team of the University of Notre Dame and USC Trojans football team of the University of Southern California, customarily played on the Saturday following Thanksgiving Day when the game is in Los Angeles and on the second or third Saturday of October when the game is in Notre Dame, Indiana.
+The series is scheduled to resume in the 2030 season through the 2033 season.

 The rivalry began in 1926 and is considered one of the fiercest in college football.
 The game has been played every year from 1926 to the present with the exception of 1943 to 1945 when the game was cancelled during World War II and in 2020 when the Pac-12 Conference cancelled all non-conference games in response to the COVID-19 pandemic.
 The pandemic therefore interrupted a streak of 73 consecutive years in which the game had been played.
 The 2021 matchup marked the first time in series history that two consecutive games between the rivals were played in Indiana, although the games were not played in consecutive years.

-Notre Dame and USC have been among the most successful programs in college football, with the schools having won a combined 24 national championships and 15 Heisman Trophies (8 for USC—the most in college football—and 7 for Notre Dame) through the 2023 season.
+Notre Dame and USC have been among the most successful programs in college football, with the schools having won a combined 22 national championships and 15 Heisman Trophies (8 for USC—the most in college football—and 7 for Notre Dame) through the 2023 season.
 Moreover, both schools have fielded a significant number of Consensus All-Americans (102 for Notre Dame—the most in college football—and 82 for USC), College Football Hall of Famers (46 from Notre Dame and 43 from USC) and Pro Football Hall of Famers (13 from each).
 The rivals account for the highest numbers of players selected in the NFL draft of any school; Notre Dame has had 546 players taken, and USC has had 530.
-No rivalry in college football accounts for as many combined honors.
+No other rivalry in college football accounts for as many combined honors.